 Do employers whose employees agree to reduce wages to 80 per cent still have to pay National Minimum Wages rates even though employees are not working?

-To qualify for the scheme, employees cannot undertake any work for the employer who has furloughed them.
-This includes providing services or generating revenue for the employer.
+Up to 30 June, to qualify for the scheme, employees could not undertake any work for the employer who has furloughed them - or for any linked or associated organisation.
+This prohibition includes providing services or generating revenue.

-Employers can require furloughed employees to undertake training from home, provided it complies with the above.
-However, if workers are required for example, to complete online training courses whilst they are furloughed, then they must be paid at least the then current NLW/NMW rate for the time spent training, even if this is more than the 80 per cent of their wage that will be subsidised.
+Employers can require furloughed employees to undertake training (and, for claims from 22 May, study) from home, provided it complies with the above.
+However, if workers are required for example, to complete online training courses whilst they are furloughed, then they must be paid at least the then current NLW/NMW rate for the time spent on study or training, even if this is more than the 80 per cent of their wage that will be subsidised.